openvino-dev-samples/decode-infer-on-GPU/README.md

 - -nr = Number inference requests;
 - -fr = Number of frame to be decoded for each input source;

-Tips: Since the sample has set the number of stream as 1, the number of infer request should be larger than 1.
+Tips: Since the sample has been set the number of stream as 1, the number of infer request should be larger than 1.

 ## Example of Output
 In this sample, you will get the inference result according to stream id of input source.